Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 5/AWS 6/AWS 6.md

 AMI= Amazon Machine Image this provides information that is required to launch an instance.
 You can launch multiple instances from a single AMI, but you do have to specify each time which AMI you use for the instance you create.

 EBS= Elastic Block Store provides storage in blocks which is easily accessible and can be used for long-term storage.
-These blocks can be used as a device(s) for the instance(s) you create, it functions the same as how you would work with a hard drive.
+These blocks can be used as a device(s) for the instance(s) you create, it functions the same as how you would work with a hard drive disk.

 EC2= see the terminology of AWS 4.